 The NIH peer review process has evolved over the years to accommodate increasingly collaborative and multi-disciplinary research, changes in workload, resource constraints, and recommendations of various groups that have studied it.
 However, the underlying basis for the system-to provide a fair and object-ive review process in the overall interest of science-has not changed.
-Information concerning NIH's peer review process may be found at http://grants.nih.gov/grants/peer/peer.htm.
-Information also is available from GrantsInfo.
+Information concerning NIH's peer review process may be found at NIH's web site or GrantsInfo.